lakshayrohila/ehdd/README.md

  _  | |     __|   __|
 |/  |/ \   /  |  /  |
 |__/|   |_/\_/|_/\_/|_/

 ```

+## Overview

 `ehdd` can be used for ejecting and shutdowning an ejectable storage device on a Linux system.
+The program makes use of the `eject` and `udisksctl` command, hence working as a wrapper around them, and in the way making it easier to perform each command.

 ## Installation and Uninstallation: